 However, when computational analyses were used to predict the interaction of the binding domain and human cell receptors, the binding was found to not be preferable.
 This contradiction suggests that this highly effective binding observed in viral cultures is most likely the result of natural selection on a human or human like receptor.
 Additionally, the genetic data from COVID-19 spike proteins differed significantly from past coronaviruses and mostly resembled related viruses found in bats and pangolins.

 The researchers have posed two possible hypotheses for the origin of COVID-19.
 The first suggests that the virus became pathogenic (started causing a disease) via natural selection in a non-human host and then transferred to humans.
 The previous SARS and MERS coronaviruses originated in this way.
 COVID-19 is very similar to a bat coronavirus but there is no current record of bat-human transmission of the virus.
 In this possibility, the binding domain of the spike protein of the virus would have evolved to bind to animal cells prior to entering humans.

 The other possibility suggests that a non-pathogenic version of the virus transferred to humans from an animal host and then evolved the binding domain of its spike protein to become pathogenic.
-Some coronaviruses in pangolins bare similarities to COVID-19, and these could have been transmitted to humans either directly or from an intermediary host.
+Some coronaviruses in pangolins and bats bare similarities to COVID-19, and these could have been transmitted to humans either directly or from an intermediary host.
 This would explain why the virus has been effective in causing a pandemic as when it was non-pathogenic, it was highly capable of spreading discretely in the human population.